Blotch3D/Blotch3D/README.md

 Remember that most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.

-See the examples, reference documentation, and IntelliSense for more information.
+See the examples, reference documentation (docs/Blotch3DManual.pdf), and IntelliSense for more information.

 Making and using 3D models
 ==========================